matteodamico/gcp-docker-vm-ansible/README.md

 # gcp-docker-vm-ansible
-Playbook for provisioning two VMs with Docker and Docker Swarm
+Playbook for provisioning two VMs in Google Cloud Platform (GCP) with Docker and Docker Swarm

 ### Usage